- Making payment arrangements

 If you think the reasons provided are unfair, you can complain to an external dispute resolution (EDR) scheme.
 EDR is a way to get disputes decided by

 an independent party without any cost to you, and without going to court.
-Both the Credit Ombudsman Service Limited (COSL) and the Financial Ombudsman Service (FOS) provide EDR.
-You can only use the service that your credit provider has joined.
-You can contact COSL on 1800 138 422 and FOS on 1300 780 808 to find out if your credit provider is a member.
+The Australian Financial Complaints Authority, or AFCA, is the one-stop shop for complaints about a financial product or service.
+You can contact AFCA on 1800 931 678 or search to find out if your credit provider is a member.

 Sometimes, unscrupulous lenders take advantage of people in financial difficulty.
 They might offer refinancing or debt consolidation deals that lead to more problems.
 Sometimes, they charge very high establishment fees and interest rates, and make the loan term very short, even for a big loan.
 This is called predatory lending.